h0MER247/swGL/README.md

 </p>

 ### How fast is it
-It's reasonably fast.
-But don't expect rock-solid 60 fps in Full HD resolutions - it ain't gonna happen :).

-### How to compile
-The project compiles with Visual Studio 2017 just fine - no external dependencies needed.
-It should also compile with GCC 7.2, but I currently have no Makefile for that.
+Reasonably fast for a software rasterizer :).
+You'll get good framerates if you stick to 640x480 or 800x600 resolutions.

 ### How to get it running
-For most games it suffices if you put the resulting file `OpenGL32.dll` right into the game directory before starting the game.
-Games like *Half Life 1* or *Star Trek - Elite Force I* however need some config file modifications before they start using the custom OpenGL driver.
-For this games you have to rename the `OpenGL32.dll` file you just compiled to something else (like `swGL.dll` for example) - or they will just use the OpenGL driver provided from your graphics card vendor!
+For most games it's enough to put the resulting file `OpenGL32.dll` right into the game directory.
+Games like *Half Life 1* or *Star Trek - Elite Force I* however need some config file modifications before they use the custom OpenGL driver.
+For this games you have to rename the `OpenGL32.dll` file you just compiled to something else - like `swGL.dll` for example - or they will just use the OpenGL driver provided from your graphics card vendor!

 ##### Half Life 1
 Put `swGL.dll` into Half Life 1's `gldrv` directory and modify the file `drvmap.txt` accordingly.
 Then select the driver from the Options menu in Half Life 1.